 The CPS department has sole responsibility for administering POs.
-The issuance of a PO can only be completed by CPS Staff with some delegated responsibility provided to Facilities (out of hours, emergency POs only), and Medical Device Reprocessing (special requests only).
+The issuance of a PO can only be completed by CPS Staff with some delegated exemptions Facilities (out of hours, emergency POs only).

 Change or increases in the overall value to a Contract or a PO made through a subsequent amending Procurement Requisition must follow the dollar thresholds outlined in the Signing Authority Policy AAS.
 If the overall value of the Contract or PO is increased by the change and it exceeds the original approver's Signing Authority threshold, then the next higher level of authority, as per the Signing Authority Policy AAS will need to approve the revised cumulative value and the Procurement Requisition prior to an amendment being made to the PO.
 Non-financial changes to a PO may not require an approved Procurement Requisition and can only be made by Procurement e.g. notes, instructions and catalogue number updates but no change in value of the PO or Supplier.